-- Make sure the add-in card is seated securely in the expansion slot.
-If the add-in card is loose, power off the system, re-install the card and power up the system. - 2 Check the jumper settings to ensure that the jumpers are properly set. - 3.
-Verify that all SIMMs are seated securely into the SIMM sockets. - 4.
+- Make sure the add-in cards are seated securely in the expansion slot.
+If an add-in card is loose, power off the system, re-install the card and power up the system. - Check the jumper settings to ensure that the jumpers are properly set. - 3.
+Verify that all SIMIVs are seated securely into the SIMIV sockets. - 4.
 Make sure the SIMMs are in the correct locations. - If the board fails to function, place the board on a flat surface and seat all socketed components.
-Gently press each component into the socket. - 6.
+Gently press each component into its socket. - 6.
 If you made changes to the BIOS settings, re-enter setup and load the BIOS defaults.